 As main policies to achieve these objectives, the government is planning to:

-As for fossil fuels (oil, coal, and gas), this makes up for 78% of Germany’s energy mix which is lower than the G20 average of 81%, however, they haven’t had a drastic decline in the past two decades.
-They have increased use of renewables steadily the past year and in buildings it's now standard to install solar panels.
+As for fossil fuels (oil, coal, and gas), this makes up 78% of Germany’s energy mix which is lower than the G20 average of 81%, however, they haven’t had a drastic decline in the past two decades.
+They have increased the use of renewables steadily in the past year and in buildings, it's now standard to install solar panels.

 The UAE has partnered with the International Living Future Institute (ILFI) which is a principal player in the net zero emissions plan to build greener buildings and sustainable environments.
-28% of the 39% of carbon emissions by commercial buildings are caused by heating, cooling, and lighting.
-The UAE’s 2018 commitment in cooperation with the Emirates Green Building Council and the ILFI is to achieve net zero by 2050 and all new buildings by 2030.
+28% of the 39% of GHG emissions by commercial buildings are caused by heating, cooling, and lighting.
+The UAE’s 2018 commitment in cooperation with the Emirates Green Building Council and the ILFI is to reach net zero emissions by 2050 and all new buildings by 2030.
 Many enthusiastic real estate developers and engineers have already complied globally, including from the UAE.
-They are keen on building an nZEB strategy that will propel their company forwards and help them reach net zero emissions.
+They are motivated to construct an nZEB strategy that will propel their company forwards and help them reach net zero emissions.